A Prym-Narasimhan-Ramanan construction of principal bundle fixed points: Moduli spaces of principal bundles and twisted equivariant structures

+\begin{definition} Given a --- not necessarily connected --- $G$-bundle $E$ over $X$, let $\xa\subset E/G$ be a connected component of $E/G$.
+According to Section \ref{section-monodromy}, $\xa$ is a $\gam$-bundle over $X$, where $\gam$ is the image of a monodromy representation of $E/G$.
+Let $\ga:=G_0\times\gam\le G$.
+Then $E$ is (semi, poly)stable if any of its reductions of structure group to $\ga$ is (semi, poly)stable --- the $\ga$-bundle obtained from any such reduction is connected, so Definition \ref{definition-stability-1} applies. \end{definition}

+\begin{remark} Notice that Definition \ref{definition-stability-2} can be equivalently stated as follows.
+A $G$-bundle $E$ is (semi, poly)stable if any of its reductions of structure group to a subgroup containing the connected component of the identity $G_0\le G$ is (semi, poly)stable.
+This version of the definition highlights that it does not depend on the choice of monodromy representation for $E/G$. \end{remark}

-There exists a moduli space $\mdl(X,G)$ classifying isomorphism classes of polystable $G$-bundles (\cite{ramanathan-moduli-I,ramanathan-moduli-II}) whose subvariety of smooth points $\mdl_{ss}(X,G)$ are the simple and stable points.
-In the case where $G=\GL(n,\C)$ we obtain, via the correspondence with vector bundles of rank $n$, the usual definition of (poly, semi)stability for vector bundles.
+Note that $\Gamma_G$ is trivial if $G$ is connected.
+In this case, a coarse moduli space classifying isomorphism classes of polystable $G$-bundles was constructed by Ramanathan in \cite{ramanathan-moduli-I,ramanathan-moduli-II}.
+Its smooth locus $\mdl_*(X,G)$ consists of the simple and stable points, except in special low genus cases --- recall that a $G$-bundle $E$ is \textbf{simple} if its group of automorphisms is isomorphic to the centre $Z$ of $G$.
+In the case where $G=\GL(n,\C)$ we obtain, via the correspondence with vector bundles of rank $n$, the usual definition of slope (semi, poly)stability for vector bundles.
 Stable $\GL(n,\C)$-bundles are always simple, but this is not true for general $G$.

-One has the following theorem which, stated in terms of connections like in \cite{donaldson}, is equivalent to a generalization of the Narasimhan--Seshadri Theorem \cite{narasimhan-seshadri} due to Ramanathan \cite{ramanathan-narasimhan-seshadri} \begin{theorem} A $G$-bundle $E$ is polystable if and only if it has a metric $h\in \Omega^0(X,E/K)$ such that the curvature $F_h$ of the corresponding Chern connection satisfies
+For arbitrary $G$, the existence of a coarse moduli space $\mdl_{\alpha}(X,G)$ classifying isomorphism classes of polystable $G$-bundles $E$ such that $E/G\cong\alpha$ follows, via Proposition \ref{prop-prym-narasimhan-ramanan}, from the GIT construction of the moduli space $\mdl(\xa,{G_0},\gam,\tau,c)$ of $(\tau,c)$-twisted $\gam$-equivariant $G_0$-bundles given in \cite{yo-moduli}.
+Indeed, the formula

+may be regarded as a definition.
+A good moduli space for the stack of semistable $G$-bundles has been constructed by Olsson--Reppen--Tajakka \cite{reppen}.

+The moduli space $\mdl(\xa,{G_0},\gam,\tau,c)$ classifies isomorphism classes of polystable $(\tau,c)$-twisted $\gam$-equivariant $G_0$-bundles, according to the following definition --- see \cite{oscar-ignasi-gothen}.